COLON HYDROTHERAPY – COLONICS

 Is Someone With Me During The Session?

 Yes, the therapist is with you the entire time to guide you through the process, perform light massage and answer any questions you have.

 What's Included In The Price Of The Session?
 Do I Have To Pay Extra For The Disposable Speculum or The Healing Implant?

 The session pricing includes everything – the disposable speculum kit, the disposable shorts and post-treatment robe, the healing implant, the probiotic afterward – EVERYTHING.
-The only time the client would pay extra would be if they needed an extended session, due to special circumstances, a physical impairment or if they were using it to prepare for a colonoscopy.
+The only time the client would pay extra would be if they needed an extended session, due to special circumstances.

 What Kind of Machinery Is Used For This?

 We use the FDA and Health Canada approved Aquanet EC-2000.
 It is the premier closed system available, because if allows the therapist to tailor the water flow to the client’s needs, allowing for maximum comfort.

 What's The Difference Between An Open And A Closed System?